LorianBathory/GuessThePlant/docs/data-json-schema.md

 ## Tooling

-- Run `npm run export:data` to regenerate `src/data/json/plantData.json` and `bouquetQuestions.json` from the authoritative JS modules.【F:scripts/exportDataBundle.mjs†L1-L95】
+- Run `npm run export:data` to regenerate the legacy bundle at `docs/legacy/plantData.bundle.json` and keep it aligned with the normalized JSON modules.【F:scripts/exportDataBundle.mjs†L1-L110】
-- Run `npm run validate:data` to ensure the exported JSON matches `src/data/schema/plant.schema.json`.
+- Run `npm run validate:data` to ensure the exported bundle matches `src/data/schema/plant.schema.json`.
 The validator uses Ajv (draft-07) and will fail when paths or references drift from the schema.【F:scripts/validateDataBundle.mjs†L1-L46】【F:src/data/schema/plant.schema.json†L1-L188】